rohgoyal/getting-started/README.md

-_** Note: These tutorials still need to be reviewed and tested, so please do not share yet._
+_** Note: These tutorials still need to be reviewed and tested, so please do not use or share yet._

 # Getting Started with IBM API Connect